-Is the Bitcoin Code a Scam?
-The simple answer is, yes, the Bitcoin Code is a scam.
+Welcome to my review.
+Is the Bitcoin Code a scam?
+The simple answer is, yes, it’s a scam.
 It’s a work of professionals who are after your wallet.
 Stay tuned because I share everything you have to know about this scam before going any further.

 Just a few days ago, I received a tempting email.
 In this email, I was invited to claim my spot before it’s gone.
 If I don’t do it, I’ll lose my chance to make $13.000 in the next 24 hours!